-PSR has been successfully implemented at Illinois Central (IC)1, Canadian National (CNR), Canadian Pacific (CP) and CSX under Hunter Harrison's leadership.
+PSR has been successfully implemented at Illinois Central (IC)2, Canadian National (CNR), Canadian Pacific (CP) and CSX under Hunter Harrison's leadership.
 Hunter spent 55 years working in the rail industry.
 He created PSR and is widely regarded as a legend of the industry.
 The two most recent changes were at CP and CSX.

-According to company statements, over a five year period from 2012 to 2017, CP's OR went from >80% to 56%.
+The company's financial statements show that over a five year period from 2012 to 2017, CP's OR went from >80% to 56%.
 During that time Earnings per Share (EPS) increased from \$3.35 to \$16.21 and the company bought back over 15% of its shares on issue (SOI).
-Headcount was reduced 37%, average train length increased by 21% and average train speed increased by 28%.
+Headcount was reduced by 37%, average train length increased by 21% and average train speed increased by 28%.